TardifLab/MTsatB1correction/README.md

 # Model based B1 correction of MTsat Maps

+**Note: this code is as used for the referenced manuscript.
+However, it is suggested you use the most recent version of this framework, which can be found here: https://github.com/TardifLab/OptimizeIHMTimaging/tree/master/b1Correction**

 **This MATLAB code is designed to generate a correction curve to be able to correct MTsat for B1 errors.**
 ## Requirements:
 - MTsat data (MT-weighted image, low flip angle and high flip angle image)